 Know when to change their diaper

 At what point during the night feed should you change their diaper: before, during or after?
 In most cases, before and during are the best times.
 Changing a baby’s diaper can make them more awake, so you don’t want to do it as they’re snoozing off at the end of a night feed.
 Of course, if they decide to fill their diaper at the end of night feeds, there’s not much you can do about this.

 Changing their diaper before settling them down for the night could prevent you having to do it during the first night feed.
 That said, you will likely still need to change their diaper at some point.
+Having the premium Australian changing table storage in your nursery room will help you easily change your baby’s diaper.
 Don’t ignore diaper changes at night just because you want an easy life – you may increase the risk of leaks or diaper rash, which will only cause your baby to wake up more agitated.